-- a) All buildings shall be provided with household garbage bins at the following rates: - i) a 240 litre bin per 2.5 dwellings/ week for household garbage; or - ii) 1,100 litre bulk bin per 10 dwellings or part thereof, but only if the bulk bin is stored and located within the property where the waste collection truck is able to enter and exit the property in a forward-in forwardout arrangement with a maximum three point turning path.
+- All buildings shall be provided with household garbage bins at the following rates: - i) one (1) x 240 litre bin per 2.5 dwellings/ week for household garbage; or - ii) one (1) x 1100 litre bulk bin per 10 dwellings or part thereof, but only if the bulk bin is stored and located within the property where the waste collection truck is able to enter and exit the property in a forwardin forward-out arrangement with a maximum three point turning path. - All buildings shall be designed with provision for recyclable bins at a ratio of one (1) x 240 litre bin per 2.5 dwellings per fortnight. - c) A caretaker shall be available for all sites where bins are shared between occupants, to ensure bins are correctly presented for collection and returned to the designated bin storage area when emptied.